iesus-s/Trageday/README.md

 after creating the container, go into the apache container bash and execute the following command and restart container 'docker-php-ext-install mysqli'

+## also go into phpadmin and manually import csv file to 'tragedies' table